Delete a user

 - Remove an administrator from Postini services.
 If Postini services are enabled for your account and the user you want to delete is an administrator, you must first remove the user from the list of administrators in the Postini Services console.
 For details, see transferring Postini administration rights to a different user.

 - Mail.
-All messages in the user's account are lost.
+All messages in the user's account are deleted after five days.

 - Sites pages.
 Site pages created by the user are not deleted.
 However as administrator, you can remove the sites.

 - Non-core services.
 Content in the user's non-core services (such as YouTube and Picasa Web Albums) is deleted.

 - Sign in to the Google Admin console.

 - Click Users.